 BlackRock (BLK) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the investment firm had gained 0.54% over the past month.
-This has lagged the Finance sector's gain of 2.23% and the S&P 500's gain of 5.65% in that time.
+Heading into today, shares of the investment firm had gained 0.89% over the past month, lagging the Finance sector's gain of 3.68% and the S&P 500's gain of 5.51% in that time.

-Investors will be hoping for strength from BlackRock as it approaches its next earnings release.
-In that report, analysts expect BlackRock to post earnings of $9.18 per share.
-This would mark year-over-year growth of 18.15%.
+BlackRock will be looking to display strength as it nears its next earnings release.
+On that day, BlackRock is projected to report earnings of $9.18 per share, which would represent year-over-year growth of 18.15%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.9 billion, up 11.42% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for BlackRock.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for BlackRock.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate has moved 1.75% lower within the past month.
-BlackRock is currently a Zacks Rank #3 (Hold).
+BlackRock is holding a Zacks Rank of #4 (Sell) right now.

-We can also see that BLK currently has a PEG ratio of 1.61.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Financial - Investment Management industry currently had an average PEG ratio of 0.8 as of yesterday's close.
+Investors should also note that BLK has a PEG ratio of 1.61 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Financial - Investment Management was holding an average PEG ratio of 0.81 at yesterday's closing price.

 Click to get this free report